Hassan-Shabbir/web-dsl/README.md

 ```

 ## Concise
-Most programming languages (except for React with JSX) force you to write something like this (example from Mithril docs):
+Most programming languages (JSX is somewhat better) force you to write something like this (example from Mithril docs):
 ```
 var root = document.body
 var count = 0